eugeneereno/toy-robot-sim/README.md

  ### Build
   - It is recommended to open and build the project with `Visual Studio 2019`.
-  - Press `F5` to build and run the application.
-Alternatively, you can just build the solution with the shortcut `Ctrl+Shift+B` then run the application as it is depending on your build configuration.
+  - Press `Ctrl+B` to build the main project `toy-robot-sim` and run the application.
+Please make sure that your build configuration is set `Application (.exe)`.
   ```
   .\Debug\toy-robot-sim.exe